AdeHumble/Nigerian-Food-Prices-Insights/README.md

   <img src="images/dataset%20snapshot.PNG" alt="Image Description">
 </div>

-## Data Cleaning and Data Preprocessing
+## Data Cleaning & Data Preprocessing
 - Promoted the first row as header and deleted the next row immediately after it
 - Renamed the all the columns using sentence case
 - Changed the data type for Date the column to a datetime type